 'Mental illness', like any medical problem, is a diagnosed condition that affects one's emotions, behaviours, or relationships and could cause challenges to social functioning.
 With proper care, these symptoms can be mitigated and even treated, giving those with such illness the ability to function well in their daily lives.

-On the flip side of mental illness, 'wellbeing' can be defined by the emotional, social and psychological ability of a person to be happy, resilient, attentive, and manage emotions while lacking behavioural problems that affect their lives.
+On the flip side of mental illness, 'wellbeing' can be defined by the emotional, social and psychological ability of a person to be happy, attentive, and manage emotions while lacking behavioural problems that affect their lives.
 Anxiety, depression or violence may be signs of a lack of well-being.

 There are more people at work with mental health conditions than ever before.
 In recent years, the proportion of workers that can expect to experience some form of mental health problem during their working lives has increased markedly.
 Mental health problems are a leading cause of illness and disability.
 Mental ill-health can have a significant impact in the workplace, whether a result of acute and severe ill-health or milder ill-health.